MartinBINARD/MartinBinard_2_11062021/README.md

 ***A fresh stylish vacation booking static webiste***

-**Commit #7**
+**Commit #8**

-* Add html and css popular activities content
-* Split main section in 2 separate css grid (lodging/popular, activities)
+* Finish css grid to Activities
+* Overlap text Activities cards to image
+* Transform <div> lodging/popular into a <section> to pass W3C validator
+* Clean up the HTML/CSS errors detected by the W3C validator
-* Work in progress : box shadow cards, activities sections and footer
+* Work in progress : box shadow cards and footer